-Its much better if you don’t own this final site, but you control a page on it.
+It’s much better if you don’t own this final site, but you control a page on it.
 Think sites like Chamber of Commerce, high-end directories, etc. Sites that you actually have to pay for to get access on.

 So now your stack has two high DA sites that have been juiced up with 301’s, (site A and site B).
-Now simply put a contextual link on site A linking to site B. And the put a contextual link on site B which links back to site C. And then site C has a contextual link pointing back to your money site.
+Now simply put a contextual link on site A linking to site B. And the put a contextual link on-site B which links back to site C. And then site C has a contextual link pointing back to your money site.

-THe Correct Anchor Text Strategy
+The Correct Anchor Text Strategy

 Now for the contextual links anchor text strategy.
-Sites A and B should be using topically relevant or partial match anchor text or links.
+Sites A and B should be used as topically relevant or partial match anchor text or links.
 So if the money site was trying to rank for “plumber city”, then site A would link to site B with anchor text of something like “affordable blocked drain solutions”.
-Then site B would link to the whitehat site C with something like “experienced licensed plumbers”. (use the below share buttons and Ill give you the exact anchor text strategy for the last site- share the love right?)
+Then site B would link to the whitehat site C with something like “experienced licensed plumbers”. (use the below share buttons and I’ll give you the exact anchor text strategy for the last site- share the love right?)

 My experience in DA stacking has shown that it’s quite difficult to increase the DA of a site by sending it a single contextual link from another high DA site.
-If the target site has a DA of 40+ then a single inbound link from another high DA site won’t really move the sites DA.
+If the target site has a DA of 40+ then a single inbound link from another high DA site won’t really move the site’s DA.

-It important to note of that the entire purpose of doing this has nothing at all to do with attempting to get a domain’s DA & PA metrics to increase on the Moz scorecard.
+It is important to note that the entire purpose of doing this has nothing at all to do with attempting to get a domain’s DA & PA metrics to increase on the Moz scorecard.
 This strategy is all about using unique and powerful inbound linking techniques that have a natural footprint.
 Often the needle won’t even move on a site’s overall DA score by sending in a single high DA link, but you can be sure that the page authority will increase nicely.